rgreminger/tilburg-science-hub/docs/tutorial/index.md

     -	[R, RStudio](../setup/r.md) and the following packages:

         ```
-        install.packages(c("data.table", "knitr", "Rcpp", "ggplot2"))
+        install.packages(c("data.table", "knitr", "Rcpp", "ggplot2", "rmarkdown"))
         ```

         When installing the packages, R may ask you to select a "CRAN-Mirror".
 This is the location of the package repository from which R seeks to download the packages.
-Either pick `0-Cloud`, or any of the location nearest to your current geographical location.
+Either pick `0-Cloud`, or manually choose any of the location nearest to your current geographical location.

         !!! warning "R 4.0"